-The Zoo Licensing Act 1981 and came into force in 1984.
-The Act requires the inspection and licensing of all zoos in Great Britain.
-The Act aims to ensure that, where animals are kept in caged surroundings, they are provided with a suitable environment to provide an opportunity to express most normal behaviour.
-Zoos must comply with both the provisions of the Act, and with the requirements set out in the Secretary of State's standards of modern zoo practice.
+The Zoo Licensing Act 1981 came into force in 1984.
+The act requires the inspection and licensing of all zoos in Great Britain.
+The act aims to ensure that, where animals are kept in caged surroundings, they are provided with a suitable environment to provide an opportunity to express most normal behaviour.
+Zoos must comply with both the provisions of the act, and with the requirements set out in the Secretary of State's standards of modern zoo practice.

-Responsibility for the day-to-day operation of the licensing system rests with the Council as Licensing Authority.
-The Secretary of State for the Environment, Food and Rural Affairs has responsibility for maintaining a list of zoo inspectors and setting detailed standards for zoo management with which zoos are expected to comply.
+Responsibility for the day-to-day operation of the licensing system rests with the council as licensing authority.
+The Secretary of State for Environment, Food and Rural Affairs has responsibility for maintaining a list of zoo inspectors and setting detailed standards for zoo management with which zoos are expected to comply.

 The Secretary of State has a two-part list of inspectors that he can call on to inspect the zoos.
 The first part contains names of veterinary surgeons and veterinary practitioners who have experience of zoo animals.
 The second part lists persons who are competent (in the Secretary of the State's opinion) to inspect animals in zoos, to advise on their welfare and to advise on general zoo management issues.
 Inspectors' expenses are paid by the licensing authority, and recharged to the owner of the zoo.

-At least two months prior to making an application you must provide a notice to the Council that you intend to apply for a Zoo licence using part 2 of the prescribed form (see document link).
-A copy of this notice must be displayed on the proposed site informing interested parties that all correspondence submitted as part of the application can be inspected in the Council offices in Wesley House, Corporation Street, St Helens.
-Notification of intention to apply for a Zoo licence must also be published in one local and one nationally circulated newspaper.
+At least two months before making an application, you must provide a notice to the council that you intend to apply for a zoo licence using part 2 of the prescribed form (see document link).
+A copy of this notice must be displayed on the proposed site informing interested parties that all correspondence submitted as part of the application can be inspected in the council offices in Wesley House, Corporation Street, St Helens.
+Notification of intention to apply for a zoo licence must also be published in one local and one nationally circulated newspaper.

-All applications must be submitted on the prescribed application form (see document link) together with the fee of £200 plus veterinary fees.
+All applications must be submitted on the prescribed application form (see document link) together with the fee (amount available upon application).

-This service has been identified as a formality within the scope of the European Services Directive and consequently from 28 December 2009 there will be a facility to submit your application and pay the relevant fee electronically.
-To carry out this task please download the Microsoft word document, complete offline.
-Once completed resubmit via the file upload facility within the online form.
+This service has been identified as a formality within the scope of the European Services Directive and consequently there is a facility to submit your application and pay the relevant fee electronically.
+To carry out this task, please download the Word document and complete offline.
+Once completed, resubmit via the file upload facility within the online form.
 Please follow the instructions carefully as you may be required to register to use our online services.

-It is in the public interest that the Licensing Authority must process your application before it can be granted.
-If you have not heard from the authority within ten working days of the application being deposited please email Environmental Health for a progress report.
+It is in the public interest that the licensing authority must process your application before it can be granted.
+If you have not heard from the authority within 10 working days of the application being deposited, please email Environmental Health for a progress report.